Aptomi/k8s-app-engine/docs/language.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 # Concepts
-* A single Aptomi instance is called Aptomi **domain**
+* A single Aptomi instance is called an Aptomi **domain**.
-* There can be multiple **namespaces** within a domain, including a special `system` namespace
+* There can be multiple **namespaces** within an Aptomi domain, including a special `system` namespace.
 * Namespaces can have different **access rights** for different groups of users.
-So one typical use of namespaces would be to allocate one namespace (or a set of namespaces) for each team within an organization, where the corresponding team will have full control over defining its applications
+A common use of namespaces is to allocate one namespace (or set of namespaces) for each team within an organization, where the corresponding team has full control over how it defines its applications.
-* Every **object** defined in Aptomi must belong to a certain namespace
+* Every **object** defined in Aptomi must belong to a certain namespace.

-When defining any object in Aptomi, you must specify the essential metadata:
+When defining any object in Aptomi, you must specify the following essential metadata:
-* kind - type of object
+* `kind` - The type of object
-* metadata.namespace - which namespace the object is defined in
+* `metadata.namespace` - Which namespace the object is defined in
-* metadata.name - name of the object, must be unique within the given namespace and given object kind
+* `metadata.name` - The name of the object, which must be unique within the given namespace and the given object kind

+The following example illustrates the proper definition of a wordpress `service` object in the `main` namespace.
 ```yaml
 - kind: service
   metadata: